What is CAMELS?

-In order to ensure their financial strength, banks must undergo periodic examinations by a federal agency (usually the Office of the Comptroller of the loans and , how it manages its , the risk profile of the bank (that is, the liquidity and profitability of the bank), and the bank's compliance with consumer banking laws.
+In order to ensure their financial strength, banks must undergo periodic examinations by a federal agency (usually the Office of the Comptroller of the Currency).
+These examinations include analyses of a bank's loans and investments, how it manages its funds, the risk profile of the bank (that is, the liquidity and profitability of the bank), and the bank's compliance with consumer banking laws.
 OCC examiners also review the bank's internal controls and management ability.

-Bank examiners numerical ratings to the bank as a result of the examination.
-Dubbed the CAMELS system in the United States, examiners score each bank in six areas: Capital level, quality, Management, , Liquidity, and Sensitivity to .
+Bank examiners issue numerical ratings to the bank as a result of the examination.
+Dubbed the CAMELS system in the United States, examiners score each bank in six areas: Capital level, Asset quality, Management, Earnings, Liquidity, and Sensitivity to market risk,.
 Banks score between 1 and 5 in each category (1 being the highest).